JacobLinCool/Longest-Common-Sound-Block/README.md

 It can be used to find the duration and start point of opening in a drama series soundtracks.

+> Finding OP in 9 episodes of an anime series takes 5 seconds on my M1 MBP.
+Each episode is around 22 minutes long in 16bit mono 48000 Hz wav format.

 ## CLI Usage

 ```sh